-The Choctaw Tribe signed the Treaty of Dancing Rabbit Creek in 1830, agreeing to surrender their homelands east of the Mississippi River in exchange for land in Indian Territory.
-In 1832, the Chickasaw Nation signed the Treaty of Pontotoc, also agreeing to remove to Indian Territory.
+Neal McCaleb, Ambassador At-Large for the Chickasaw Nation, recounts that the Choctaw tribe signed the Treaty of Dancing Rabbit Creek in 1830, agreeing to surrender their homelands east of the Mississippi River in exchange for land in Indian Territory.
+In 1832, the Chickasaw Nation signed the Treaty of Pontitock, also agreeing to remove to Indian Territory.

 The first treaty under the Indian Removal Act, the Treaty of Dancing Rabbit Creek moved the Choctaws to lands west of the Mississippi in what is now known as Oklahoma.

 The treaty went into effect in 1831 and ceded 11 million acres of land in the Choctaw Nation (now Mississippi) for 15 million in the Indian Territory (present-day Oklahoma).
 If Choctaw tribal members chose to stay in the lands ceded, they would have to adopt American policy as their own, and become U.S. citizens.